roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/RegexReplaceAttribute.md

 # RegexReplaceAttribute [..](../README.md#documentation-index 'Documentation Index')

-Used to mutated a string replacing all strings that match a regular expression pattern with a specified replacement string.
+Used to mutate a string replacing all strings that match a regular expression pattern with a specified replacement string.

 **Namespace:** System.ComponentModel.DataMutations<br />
 **Implements:** System.ComponentModel.DataMutations.MutationAttribute (in System.ComponentModel.Mutations)